-A Samsung Galaxy S7 Android Oreo update isn’t confirmed, but there’s a good chance the Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active get upgraded from Android Marshmallow.
+The Samsung Galaxy S7 Android Oreo update isn’t confirmed, but there’s a good chance the Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active get upgraded from Android Marshmallow to Android 8.0.

-Samsung is working on an Android 8.0 Oreo update for Galaxy devices, but the company’s only confirmed it for one line of Galaxy phones.
+Samsung is working on an Android 8.0 Oreo update for Galaxy devices, but the company’s only confirmed it for three Galaxy-branded phones.

-We recently took a close look at the Galaxy S8 Android Oreo update which will almost certainly be one of the first Android Oreo updates Samsung releases to the public.
+We recently took a close look at the Galaxy S8 Android Oreo update which will likely be the first Android Oreo update Samsung releases to the general public.

 Today we’re switching gears and taking a close look at the rumored Android 8.0 Oreo update for Samsung’s Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active.